10 Best Weekend Getaways from Tokyo

 Weekend Trips from Tokyo: Onsen, Mt.
 Fuji, Nature and Historic Sites

 Tokyo is one of the most fascinating cities in the world, offering countless tourist attractions.
-But the city is also surrounded by many amazing places where you can have completely different experiences including historic sites, nature spots, scenic beauty and onsen towns.
-Tokyo has a great rail system and this is a big benefit for people to enjoy easy access to various getaways from the city.
-If you are in Tokyo and want to explore a different side, I’d highly recommend you to take a weekend trip from Tokyo either for a day trip or overnight stay.
+Not only that the city itself is highly attractive, but also it’s surrounded by many amazing places where you can have unique and different experiences including historic sites, nature spots, scenic beauty and onsen towns.
+Tokyo has a great rail system and this is a big advantage for tourists to enjoy easy access to various getaways from the city center.
+If you are in Tokyo and want to explore different sites, I’d highly recommend you to take a short trip from Tokyo either for a day trip or overnight stay.

-Today, I would like to introduce 10 amazing weekend getaways from Tokyo where you can access easily and have wonderful experiences in Japan!
+Today, I would like to introduce 10 amazing weekend getaways from Tokyo where you can access easily and have wonderful experiences!
 So let’s check them out 🙂

 1. Attractive Onsen Town, Hakone